akshayjshah/blog/posts/recipes/peach-sonker.md

 ## Notes

-- You can substitute 2 lb frozen peaches for fresh.
+- If peaches aren't in season, substitute 2 lb frozen peaches for fresh.
 Cook for an additional 20m in step 2.
 - Sonker does not keep well.
 Eat shortly after cooking!
-- Vanilla ice cream and whipped cream are both excellent toppings.
+- For a shorter and sweeter life, top with vanilla ice cream and whipped cream.